manuelbomi/Enterprise-Data-Engineering-LLM-Fine-tuning-LLMs-for-Traceability-Analytics-with-Consumer-GPU/README.md

 ## Results

-The project is desinged to use the GPU  that is on the Dev's project environment to fine-tune the LLM.
+The project is desinged to use the Nvidia GPU  that is on the Dev's project environment to fine-tune the LLM.
 The GPU is RTX 4070 on Omen HP computer in our case.
 You may first need to install the relevant CUDA toolkit if the code (in cell 1 of fine_tune_LLM_Data_Engineering.ipynb) deos not naturally detect your GPU.
 The project uses the *unsloth* library (*from unsloth import FastLanguageModel*) to import an LLM (*gemma-2b-bnb-4bit* in our case), and then fine-tune the LLM using tokenized data and *LoRA* (*Low Rank Adaptation*) to enable the LLM to accomplish some specific enterprise task(s).

 The tasks in our case are data engineering specific, and they include: